dcefram/blog/content/uses.md

 - Magic Keyboard.
 - Magic Mouse.
 - Sony WH-1000XM5.
+- iPad Mini.

 ## Editor

 - Too dumb to use neovim productively, so VSCode.
-- Also, Sublime and GoLand when I'm bored
+- Also, Sublime and GoLand when I'm bored.
 - Sometimes neovim when my mood chooses it as the time sink of choice.

 ## Terminal